Medici Family

 Patronage of Prominent Artists

 The Medici’s support wasn’t limited to Leonardo da Vinci.
 They were patrons to a dazzling array of artists who have left an indelible mark on the world.
 This includes Michelangelo, whose David can still be seen standing tall in Florence, and Sandro Botticelli, whose iconic works like ‘The Birth of Venus’ were made possible through Medici patronage.
 Raphael, another artist funded by the Medici family, created masterpieces that still captivate audiences today.
-The Medici’s influence on these artists and their creations shaped the course of art history, truly making them the Medici masters of Florence.
+The Medici’s influence on these artists and their creations shaped art history, genuinely making them the Medici masters of Florence.

 The Contribution of Cosimo de Medici